-Peter Warren Singer is Strategist at New America and a Professor of Practice at Arizona State University.
+Peter Warren Singer is is Strategist at New America, a Professor of Practice at Arizona State University, and Principal at Useful Fiction LLC.
 Described in the Wall Street Journal as “the premier futurist in the national- security environment,” Dr. Singer has been named by the Smithsonian as one of the nation’s 100 leading innovators, by Defense News as one of the 100 most influential people in defense issues, by Foreign Policy to their Top 100 Global Thinkers List, and as an official “Mad Scientist” for the U.S. Army’s Training and Doctrine Command.
-No author, living or dead, has more books on the professional military readings lists.
+No author, living or dead, has more books on the professional US military readings lists.

 Singer has served as a consultant for the US Military, Intelligence Community, and FBI.
 He was coordinator of the Obama campaign’s defense policy task force, named to the US Military’s Transformation Advisory Group, NATO’s Innovation Advisory Board (for unmanned maritime systems), and is an Associate with the US Air Force’s China Aerospace Studies Institute.
 In addition to his work on conflict issues, Singer was a member of the State Department’s Advisory Committee on International Communications and Information Policy, and an advisor to IDS and Zignal.
 In the entertainment sector, he has advised a range of programs, including for Warner Brothers, Dreamworks, Universal, HBO, Discovery, History Channel, and the video game series Call of Duty, the best-selling entertainment project in history.
 He has received awards/ support from the Tribeca Film Institute, Sloan Filmmakers Fund, Film Independent, and FAST Track at the L.A.
 Film Festival.